 I encourage you to begin thinking about your final papers early in the semester and to consult with me along the way.
 I am willing to read drafts, look at outlines, talk about ideas, and so forth.
 Your lack of foresight, failure to anticipate a busy end of semester or otherwise prepare for things to go wrong at the last minute, are not my problem.

 Your papers will be graded on how completely you have considered the material and the coherence and completeness of your argument.
 Exceptional papers successfully tackle a new, tricky, or unexpected angle.
-More information on written assignment grading guidance is on Blackboard.

-Class participation is worth 10% of your final grade.
 You are expected to constructively add to the conversation, which means you should do, think about, and be prepared to talk about the readings.
 You are also expected to pay attention to the political world around you, think about it in terms of the course, and bring those insights to class.
 You should have ideas and opinions, and be able to defend them.
 Good participants listen well, don’t jump in at every opportunity, encourage others to speak, and help facilitate a robust conversation.

 You may also be called on, whether or not you volunteer.
 And, of course, you will be expected to answer the question and defend your position.